 Growing Dahlias: How To Store Dahlia Tubers Over Winter

 You can store dahlia tubers over winter either divided or in clumps.
 Once your dahlia tubers are clean and dry, it’s time to put them in your storage containers.
 I line plastic bins with about 2” of vermiculite.
+(Some people prefer to store their dahlia tubers in peat moss).
 Then I place my tubers in the container (with the eye side facing up).
 Once you have a layer full, cover it in vermiculite and repeat.
 Your plastic bins should be stored in an area that has temperatures between 40-50 degrees.
 These steps are important as you do not want your tubers to freeze.

 Periodically check your dahlia tubers for signs of rot

 You should periodically check on your dahlia tubers over the winter.
 When you do inspect your tubers, check for any signs of mold or rot.
 If you find any, immediately remove those tubers from the container.